FACULTY

 “Relations with China and India.”
 In A Companion to Franklin D. Roosevelt, edited by William D. Pederson, Blackwell Companions to American History, 590-611.
 Malden, MA: Blackwell, 2011.

 “Contesting Traumatic War Narratives: Space Battleship Yamato and Mobile Suit Gundam.”
 In Imag(in)ing the War in Japan: Representing and Responding to Trauma in Postwar Literature and Film, edited by Mark Williams and David Stahl, 327-53.
-Leiden, N.L., and Boston: Brill, 2010.
+Leiden, The Netherlands, and Boston: Brill, 2010.

 The Greenwood Encyclopedia of Global Medieval Life and Culture, Volume 3 of 3 Asia and Oceania, edited by Joyce E. Salisbury, 861-1024.
 Westport, CT: Greenwood Press, 2008.